bbtib/study-notes/README.md

-# This repo is used for record study notes only
+# This repo is used for recording study notes only